plausible/docs/docs/script-extensions.md

 :::

 Additionally, the manual script extension allows you to provide a special option named `u` with your events, which allows you to specify the URL of the page.
 This can be used to specify custom locations.
+It is especially helpful to redact and aggregate multiple pages whose URLs contain identifiers, personally identifiable information (PII) and other universally unique identifiers (UUID) that are specific to users.
 [Learn more about specifying custom URLs in your events](custom-locations.md).